NJurquet/ZigZag/README.md

 > [!NOTE]
 > The window should automatically be resized to `WINDOW_HEIGHT` provided in the `config.py` file, and the mouse be moved to the center of the window.

+## Goals

+1. Process a frame image so it detects the ball and path edges.

+2. Process the real-time game screen so it detects the ball and path edges.

+3. Be able to simulate a click that results from the ball being close to an edge.

+4. Have an average FPS of at least 30 with vision window enabled and when the PC is charging.

+5. Achieve an average score of 500 points.

+6. Achieve a score of 1000 points.

+7. The game window should be captured no matter its initial position or size, and without causing more disturbances.

+8. The bot should meet the 500 average points objective on any Windows computer, regardless of its performance or resolution.

+9. The bot should be robust and give reproducible results.
+It should be independant to time, randomness, and other external factors.

 ## Strategy

+1. Find the emulator window, resize it and move the mouse to its center.
+2. Capture the window using DPI awareness for being able to capture DPI aware applications, and for screen scale independence.
+3. Find optimal detection parameters & mask out interfering objects to keep the necessary ones.
-1. Detect the player ball and draw a circle with OpenCV.
+4. Detect the player ball and draw a circle on the frame with OpenCV.
-2. Detect path edges and draw the lines with OpenCV.
+5. Detect path edges and draw the lines on the frame with OpenCV.
-3. Find optimal parameters & filter detected objects to keep the necessary ones.
-4. If the ball is close enough to the corresponding edge, simulate a click.
+6. Use 2 points for edge proximity detection: horizontal front point & isometric front point.
+If the ball is close enough to a detected edge, it simulates a click.
+7. When changing direction, vertically mirror the 2 points to only detect one side of the edges lines.
+8. Also simulate a click when the white background is detected, in case edges are not detected properly.
+9. All or most calculations are performed using matrix operations or Numpy arrays for processing time optimization.
+10. Every position, distance or size are calculated in relative units to the screen height for window size & screen resolution independence.

 ## Difficulties